WHAT ARE DUAL SPECIAL NEEDS PLANS (D-SNPS)?

 ● Medicare eligibility is that you are at least 65 years old or have received Social Security or Disability benefits for 24 months.

-Medicaid eligibility is based on income, and you can obtain it if you earn below the Modified Adjusted Gross Income (MAGI).
+● Medicaid eligibility is if you earn below the Modified Adjusted Gross Income (MAGI).
 The qualifying MAGI varies from state to state.

 Enrolling in a D-SNP doesn’t have to be a difficult process as long as you are aware of the Medicare Enrollment Periods:

-- Annual Enrollment Period: AEP begins on October 15 and ends December 7 of every year.
+● Annual Enrollment Period: AEP begins on October 15th and ends on December 7th of every year.
 During this period, you have the option to make changes to your Medicare coverage, such as switching from Original Medicare to Medicare Advantage.
 If you’re currently enrolled in Medicare Advantage, you also have the option to switch to a different Medicare Advantage Plan.

-- Special Enrollment Period: The SEP can be triggered in several ways, but is ultimately unique to the individual’s situation.
-It is best to speak with a Medicare agent to determine if you do qualify for a SEP, but one of the most common reasons beneficiaries do qualify for this period is because they moved out of their plan’s service area and need a new plan.
+● Special Enrollment Period: The SEP can be triggered in several ways but is ultimately unique to the individual’s situation.
+It is best to speak with a Medicare Specialist to determine if you qualify for a SEP.
+One of the most common reasons beneficiaries qualify for this period is because they moved out of their plan’s service area.
 If you do qualify for this period, you have the option to make changes to your Medicare Advantage Plan, or you switch back to Original Medicare.

 Reach out to us today to discover if Medicare Advantage and D-SNPs are the right fit for your medical needs.